phpb-com/short-duid-js/README.md

 #### Example #2

-More complete example that will create API server with help of koajs and reply to queries.
+More complete example that will create API server with help of fastify and reply to queries.

 ##### package.json